isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

 *	When the rental relief provisions under Part 2A of the Act comes into force, it will provide for a moratorium on action that can be taken against the tenant-occupier for non-payment of rent.

-*	At any time, tenants who are unable to pay their rent due to COVID-19 and who require protection from legal or enforcement proceedings by their landlords, may serve a Notification for Relief under the existing COVID-19 (Temporary Measures) Act using the form accessible at the following link: https://www.go.gov.sg/nfr.
+*	At any time, tenants who are unable to pay their rent due to COVID-19 and who require protection from legal or enforcement proceedings by their landlords, may serve a Notification for Relief under the existing COVID-19 (Temporary Measures) Act using the form accessible at this [link](https://www.go.gov.sg/nfr).
 Once the Notification for Relief is served, the landlord may not terminate the lease nor take any of the prohibited actions stated in section 5(3) of the Act on the basis of non-payment of rent up to 19 October 2020.

 **k.
 How will landlords and tenants know if a tenant is eligible for rental relief?
 What documents should a tenant provide to prove his eligibility?**